Clint Frazier Player Props: White Sox vs. Angels

-The Chicago White Sox, including Clint Frazier (.258 on-base percentage in past 10 games, 55 points below season-long percentage), take on starter Reid Detmers and the Los Angeles Angels at Angel Stadium of Anaheim, Monday at 9:38 PM ET.
+Clint Frazier -- with an on-base percentage of .207 in his past 10 games, 93 points lower than his season-long percentage -- will be in action for the Chicago White Sox against the Los Angeles Angels, with Shohei Ohtani on the hill, on June 27 at 9:38 PM ET.

-In his previous game he had a hitless showing (0-for-1) against the Red Sox.
+He had a hitless showing in his most recent game (0-for-3) against the Angels.

 Clint Frazier Game Info & Props vs. the Angels